If you’ve thought about launching a startup at any time during the last ten years, chances are you’ve googled “what is lean startup methodology?”

 One of the first successful lean startups was DropBox — we’re sure you’ve heard of it.
 When they were starting up, they made sure to test out the waters before pouring all their money into product development.

 That’s the nutshell version; now let’s dive in for a better understanding.
-The lean startup methodology is based on five principles.

 1. Entrepreneurs are everywhere

 If you have a startup, you’re an entrepreneur who can apply lean startup methodology.